-Fresh green bean casserole is bright and flavorful.
-It is easy to make and takes this beloved classic to a new level of yum!!
+Fresh Green Bean Casserole is bright and flavorful.
+It is easy to make, and takes this beloved classic to a new level of yum!!

-Fresh Green Beans make It even Better!
+Fresh Beans make It Better!

-Using fresh green beans make it taste just that much more delicious.
-They have a brighter flavor and a tasty texture.
+The fresh green beans add a brightness to the dish, and a bit of texture.
 It also does not require much extra effort, so win-win!
 You will love it, I promise.

 How to make Fresh Green Bean Casserole